microservices-demo/microservices-demo/docs/deployment/ecs-weave-shippable.md

 6. <p>Link <span style="color: orange">CI</span> to your <span style="color: orange">
 Pipeline</span> via an <span style="color: orange">Event Trigger</span></p>
   * Navigate to `Account Settings` via the gear icon in upper right
+  * Navigate to the 'API tokens' tab, create an API Token, and save it (you'll need it again shortly)
   * Select `Integrations` tab
   * Select `Add Integration`
     * Select `Event Trigger` from list
     * Name your integration `trigger-img-front-end`
+    * Select `Resource` in the `Select Trigger` dropdown
+    * Select the `img-front-end` resource you created in your pipeline
+    * In Authorization field, enter 'apiToken ' + your API token from above
     * Select `Save`
   * Now, assign your Account Integration for use by your Subscription
     * Select your Subscription from the dropdown menu in upper left